jolivain/trusted-firmware-a/docs/design/cpu-specific-build-macros.rst

 For Cortex-A715, the following errata build flags are defined :

+-  ``ERRATA_A715_2413290``: This applies errata 2413290 workaround to
+   Cortex-A715 CPU.
+This needs to be enabled only for revision r1p0 and when SPE(Statistical profiling extension)=True.
+The errata is fixed in r1p1.

 -  ``ERRATA_A715_2561034``: This applies errata 2561034 workaround to
    Cortex-A715 CPU.
 This needs to be enabled only for revision r1p0.
    It is fixed in r1p1.